Esme Langley: BBC

 Esmé got a job with the BBC Monitoring unit at Caversham Park near Reading and spent several years exploring languages and playing squash and chess with the Russian monitors there.
 She had another two children, by a Yugoslav journalist, but never wanted to live with him.
 In 1956 she arranged a mortgage, bought a house in Bromley, Kent and took in lodgers.
 There she met an African called Tchum and they considered marriage; Esmé decided against it on the grounds of likely prejudices against her existing and future children.

 Arena Three

-Esmé was a strong supporter of minorities of all kinds, and not afraid to speak her mind.
-In 1963 after learning new skills working for Sylvester Stein on the London Property Letter, she founded her own magazine publishing enterprise, the Minorities Research Group, from her basement flat in Hampstead.
+Esmé was a vocal supporter of minorities of all kinds.
+In 1963, after working for Sylvester Stein on the London Property Letter, she founded her own magazine publishing enterprise, the Minorities Research Group, from her basement flat in Hampstead.
 On legal advice she was the sole proprietor so that she could not be charged with statutory conspiracy.
-She published Mainland (for the homeless) which flopped and then Arena Three (magazine) (for lesbians) which took over her life for many years.
+She published Mainland (for the homeless) which was unsuccessful, and then Arena Three (magazine) (for lesbians) which took over her life for many years.